diondokter/device-driver/book/src/field-sets.md

 ### `base`

-The base type denotes the primitve type used to convert the bits in the address range to a value.
+The base type denotes the primitive type used to convert the bits in the address range to a value.

 Options:
 - uint - unsigned integer